raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 //=> No errors, because Foo#toString is a default method.
 {% endhighlight %}

 In essence, the "final-by-default" tribe believe that methods *can* override each other, but that it should be rare, not common.
+So when a final-by-default programmer writes this code:

+{% highlight javascript %}
+class Foo {
+  toString () {
+    return "foo";
+  }
+}
+{% endhighlight %}

+They are defining the behaviour of all instances of `Foo`.
+If they need to override `toString` later, they will come back and declare it to be `default toString () { ... }`.
+That makes it easier to reason about the behaviour of the code, because when you look at at the code for `Foo`, you know what a `Foo` is and does, not what it might do but nobody-really-knows-without-reading-every-possible-subclass.

-We can think of them as the paranoid fringe of the virtual-by-default tribe.
+We can think of final-by-default as *The paranoid fringe of the virtual-by-default tribe*.

-The "virtual-by-default" tribe turn around and ask, "if you can't override, what makes you think you have polymorphism?"
+The "virtual-by-default" tribe are not impressed.
+They ask, "if you can't override, what makes you think you have polymorphism?"
 Of course, you can have two different subclasses each implement the same method without one overriding the other.
 And with "dynamic" languages and duck typing, you can have completely different classes implement the same "interface" without any overriding whatsoever.
 Or you can do all kinds of monkeying about with private methods but always expose the same public behaviour.

 In the end, the "final-by-default" people are just as OO as the "virtual-by-default" people, but they spend a lot more time trying to keep their inheritance hierarchies "clean."

-### what's up with final-by-default
+### the academic basis for final-by-default

 Overriding methods is often taught as a central plank of OOP.
-So why would there by a hardy band of dissenters?
+So why would there by a hardy band of dissenting final-by-default people?

 The problem final-by-default tries to solve is called the [Liskov Substitution Principle] or "LSP."
 It states that if a `Bar` is-a `Foo`, you ought to be able to take any piece of code that works for a `Foo`, and substitute a `Bar`, and it should just work.